human-nature-lab/breadboard/README.md

 README - breadboard v2
 =====================================

+*If you are interested in contributing to this project, please get in touch with the team via the Gitter channel at [https://gitter.im/breadboard-help/Lobby](https://gitter.im/breadboard-help/Lobby]).*

 breadboard is a software platform for developing and conducting human interaction experiments on networks.

 It allows researchers to rapidly design experiments using a flexible domain-specific language and provides researchers with immediate access to a diverse pool of online participants.